 Centennial Campus Courses

-- Schedule at DELTA Testing Services by completing DELTA’s Request Form at least 72 hours prior to the test.
+- if preferred, schedule at DELTA Testing Services* by completing DELTA’s Centennial Campus / Overflow Accommodation Request Form at least 72 hours prior to the exam date.

 Distance Education and Online Courses

-- DELTA Testing Services* handles accommodations for distance education and online courses.
+- DELTA Testing Services* handles accommodations for distance education and online courses, as well as for certain on-campus classes.

 - *NOTE – DRO and DELTA are different departments!